learning-unlimited/ESP-Website/docs/admin/available_themes.rst

    "droplets" theme on Splash at Yale's site

 Our newest theme, "droplets", looks the most modern and is the most reactive.
+It uses the screen width better than bigpicture and is mobile-friendly.
 It requires a bit of setup (for the picture at the top and the navbars), but is still great for new chapters.

 bigpicture
 ==========